What is study abroad?

 “Study abroad” can mean different things depending on your situation and needs.
-Usually it refers to an educational program that you take outside of your country of residence.
+Usually it refers to an educational program that you take in a foreign country.

 Some people study abroad to develop foreign language skills or to improve their ability to work productively with other cultures.